International regime

 An international regime is the set of principles, norms, rules and procedures that international actors converge around.
-Sometimes, when formally organized, it can transform into an intergovernmental organization.
+These regimes guide and structure interactions between international actors and, in some cases, may evolve into an intergovernmental organization.

 Definition and types

 Stephen D. Krasner defines international regimes as "sets of implicit or explicit principles, norms, rules, and decision-making procedures around which actors' expectations converge in a given area of international relations".
 Regimes "are more specialized arrangements that pertain to well-defined activities, resources, or geographical areas and often involve only some subset of the members of international society", according to Oran R. Young.

-Types of regimes include International Conventions such as the Basel Convention, the Mediterranean Action Plan and well-known regimes like the Bretton Woods System of monetary management.
-International Regimes might also include international organizations in a broader sense.
+Types of regimes include international conventions such as the Basel Convention, the Mediterranean Action Plan and well-known regimes like the Bretton Woods System of monetary management.
+Additionally, international organizations can be considered part of international regimes when they serve as governance structures within these broader frameworks.

 Formation

-International regimes often form in response to a need to coordinate behavior among countries around an issue.
-In the absence of an overarching regime, for instance, telecommunications between countries would have to be governed by numerous bilateral agreements, which would become impossibly complex to administer worldwide.
-A regime such as ITU serves simultaneously as a forum, a multilateral treaty, and a governing body to standardize telecommunications across countries efficiently.
-The International Monetary Fund, Biological Weapons Convention, and Kyoto Protocol are other examples of international regimes.
-The number of international regimes has increased dramatically since the Second World War, and today regimes cover almost all aspects of international relations that might require coordination among countries, from security issues (such as weapons non-proliferation or collective defense), to trade, finance, and investment, information and communication, human rights, the environment, and management of outer space—to name a few.
+International regimes often emerge in response to the need for coordination among countries around a particular issue.
+In the absence of such a regime, for example, telecommunications between countries might be governed by numerous bilateral agreements, which would become impractically complex to manage on a global scale.
+A regime such as the International Telecommunication Union (ITU) provides a forum, multilateral treaty, and governing body to streamline telecommunications standards internationally.
+Other examples of international regimes include International Monetary Fund, Biological Weapons Convention, and Kyoto Protocol.

+The number of international regimes has increased dramatically since the Second World War, and today regimes cover almost all aspects of international relations that might require coordination among countries, from security issues (such as weapons non-proliferation or collective defense), to trade, finance, and investment, information and communication, human rights, the environment, and the management of outer space—to name a few.
+These regimes are dynamic and evolving processes as they are shaped by the ongoing interactions of their participants, and no fixed arrangements exist between them.

 Some scholars emphasize the importance of a hegemon in creating a regime and giving it momentum.
 This is called the hegemonic stability theory.
 The United States, for example, has been instrumental in creating the Bretton Woods system, with organizations such as the World Bank and the International Monetary Fund.
 The rationale is that a hegemon, being the dominant actor in international politics and economics, often stands to gain the most from the creation of global standards.
 For instance, while other countries might benefit from it, U.S. companies like Microsoft, Universal Studios, and Pfizer would be among the greatest beneficiaries of a strict global intellectual property regime.

-As the hegemons use their power to create regimes, their withdrawal similarly can also threaten the effectiveness of regimes.
+While the creation of such regimes may enhance global stability and order, the withdrawal of a hegemon from these arrangements can undermine the effectiveness of these regimes, as seen in various instances where the dominant power scales back its engagement.